jhackett1/demo-ddat-app/README.md

 This is a quick, dirty Node/Express/MongoDB application which functions as a library of books.

 It serves a library (list) view, a detailed view of each book, and a form for new books to be added to the library.
+Views are written using the **nunjucks** templating language.

 The application stores its data in a **MongoDB** database, and uses **Mongoose** to access the DB.